 To combat that you’ll want to shoot at a faster shutter speed.

 To capture long light trails, such as when the ferries zip around Sydney Harbour, you need the opposite – a very long shutter speed.

 This gives time for the lights to move across the scene of your shot, leaving behind the gorgeous trails.

-One of our best Vivid Sydney photography tips is to just trying different things.
+One of our best Vivid Sydney photography tips is to just trying different things, especial with shutter speed.

 READ MORE: Check out our guide to the best travel cameras on the market!

 Thanks to Instagram, the Vivid Sydney Festival is now immensely popular for photographers, and every year thousands of us descend on the city to capture our shots.